kgullikson88/blog/content/2016-02-09-PypiAnalysis.md

 and each line (or edge) represents that one of the packages depends on the other.
 This is actually a directed graph, in that it makes sense to say things like "astropy depends on numpy, but not the other way around".

-Comparing this network graph to the version that Olivier Girardot made a few years ago, we immediately see that the python ecosystem has grown tremendously and become much more connected. in fact, the network I show here is much smaller than the data I have, because I removed any package with $< 10$ connections.
-The bulk of the network is centered on the [`requests`](http://docs.python-requests.org/en/master/) module, indicating the python is largely useful for interacting with the internet.
+Comparing this network graph to the version that Olivier Girardot made a few years ago, we immediately see that the python ecosystem has grown tremendously and become much more connected.
+In fact, the network I show here is much smaller than the data I have, because I removed any package with $< 10$ connections.
+The bulk of the network is centered on the [`requests`](http://docs.python-requests.org/en/master/) module, indicating that python is largely useful for interacting with the internet.

 The clump near the bottom of the graph is caused the [`zope` framework](http://zope.org/).
 While giving a short talk at a python meetup, I learned that `zope` was an early web framework.
 It is similar to the more modern and well-known [`django` library](https://www.djangoproject.com/).